Therapy for Chronic Pain, Fatigue, & Other Physical Symptoms

 You’ll practice relating to your pain or discomfort in a new way, both inside and outside of session.
 We’ll focus on reshaping your conditioned fear response to your symptoms, cutting the symptoms off at their fuel source to decrease your brain’s continued generation of primary symptoms.

-Exploring your relationship to your emotions and their physical cues
+Exploring your relationship to your emotions and physical clues about emotions

 The mind-body connection is powerful.
-The mind and the body can’t be separated.
-The mind and its contents – our thoughts, beliefs, emotions – are generated in the brain, which is part of the body.
+The mind and the body can’t be separated; it’s all one system, processing and responding to constant feedback.
+The mind and its contents—our thoughts, beliefs, emotions—are all generated and stored in the brain, an organ of the body.
 Our brain attaches to our spinal cord, which together form the central nervous system.
-Connections throughout the nervous system cause humans to experience emotions largely as physical sensations in the body, and there is significant overlap between the areas of the brain where emotional pain and physical pain are processed.
-So getting a better understanding of how you relate to all distressing sensations you experience – whether physical pain, interpersonal conflict, or emotions like sadness, anger, or shame – is essential.
-This understanding will help you to recalibrate how your brain and body function on a daily basis, so they are functioning to support health rather than to perpetuate chronic symptoms.
+Even though emotions are generated in the brain, connections throughout the nervous system cause humans to experience them largely as physical sensations in the body.
+There is actually significant overlap between the areas of the brain where we process emotional pain and physical pain (they don’t work in two separate ‘departments’).

 That’s Pain Reprocessing Therapy in a nutshell.